darkratio/buildopencv/README.md

 * QT - (No gtk support built in)
 * Python 3 bindings

-# Packaging

-By default, the build will create a OpenCV package.
-The package file will be found in:

-opencv/build/\_CPACK\_Packages/Linux/STGZ/OpenCV-4.6.0-<commit>-amd64.sh

-The advantage of packaging is that you can use the resulting package file to install this OpenCV build on other machines without having to rebuild.
-Whether the OpenCV package is built or not is controlled by the CMake directive CPACK\_BINARY\_DEB in the script.

 ## Notes

 feel free to give your feedback!!